Bermx97/Photo-Caption-Contest/README.md

 - Security headers via Helmet
 - Session-based authentication using express-session
 - The application is fully responsive and adapts to different screen sizes.
+- Automated tests for controllers and endpoints (run locally with `npm test`)

 ## Technology Stack

 - Node.js